cloudmesh/cloudmesh.github.io/_sources/cloudmesh.txt

 Monitoring
 ======================================================================

-To serve the purposes of CISE researchers, cloudmesh must be able to access empirical data about the properties and performance of the underlying infrastructure beyond what is available from commercial cloud environments.
-To accommodate this requirement we have developed a uniform access interface to virtual machine monitoring information available for OpenStack and Eucalyptus, and Nimbus.
-In Future, we will be enhancing the access to historical user information.
+To serve the purposes of CISE researchers, Cloudmesh must be able to access empirical data about the properties and performance of the underlying infrastructure beyond what is available from commercial cloud environments.
+To accommodate this requirement we have developed a uniform access interface to virtual machine monitoring information available for OpenStack, Eucalyptus, and Nimbus.
+In the future, we will be enhancing the access to historical user information.
 Right now they are exposed through predefined reports that we create on a regular basis.
-Tho achieve this we will also leverage the ongoing work while using the AMPQ protocol.
+To achieve this we will also leverage the ongoing work while using the AMPQ protocol.
 Furthermore, Cloudmesh will provide access to common monitoring infrastructure as provided by Ganglia, Nagios, Inca, perfSonar, PAPI and others.